 For new moms returning to work, there may be no greater intersection between their personal lives and their professional identities than pumping breast milk.
 Breastfeeding women need both time and a clean private space to plug in a breast pump.
 In addition, they need to pump multiple times a day on a regular schedule to maintain their milk supply and avoid painful engorgement.
 But expressing milk at work can make for uncomfortable situations when lactation rooms aren’t specifically designed around the physical and physiological needs of breast pumping.
 If your goal is to provide thoughtful user-centered lactation spaces for working mothers, you’ll want to avoid these five common mistakes.

 Atlanta International Airport is the world's busiest airport with more than 275,000 people passing through every day.
 But thanks to a partnership with Zappos, it's now one of the best airports for traveling mamas who need private spaces to pump or breastfeed an easily distracted baby.

-In this special Pumpcast edition, mamas Nikkie and Annie announce the good news and reveal the big babies on the new Atlanta pods!
-Together, Mamava and Zappos deliver happiness and provide a calming oasis for traveling mamas when and where they need it most.
+In this special Pumpcast edition, mamas Nikkie and Annie announce the good news about the new Atlanta pods!
+Mamava partnered with Zappos to deliver happiness and a calm oasis for traveling mamas when and where they need it most.